 I joined the School of English at Trinity as an Assistant Professor in 19th-Century Literature in 2014, having previously taught at Queen’s University Belfast and having held an IRC Post-Doctoral research fellowship at Trinity in 2012-2013.

-I welcome enquiries about doctoral research on the following topics: Victorian periodical and newspaper culture, fin de siècle literature, popular genres, professional authorship, and crime fiction.
+I welcome enquiries about doctoral research on the following topics: crime fiction, true crime, Victorian periodical and newspaper culture, fin de siècle literature, popular genres, professional authorship.
 I would especially warmly welcome proposals for projects dealing with late Victorian popular fiction, particularly crime or detective fiction.
-Please email with an initial enquiry.

 - Late-Victorian Crime Fiction in the Shadows of Sherlock.
 (Palgrave Macmillan, 2014) [Paperback June 2016].
 ISBN: 9780230390539.
 Winner of the HRF Keating Award.

 Peer-reviewed Journal Articles

 - "Something for the silly season:" Policing and the Press in Israel Zangwill's The Big Bow Mystery (1891) Victorian Periodicals Review 48.1 (Spring 2015) pp. 121-137.

 - "Imperial Rogues: Reverse Colonization Fears in Pearson's Magazine 1897, Guy Boothby's A Prince of Swindlers, and late-Victorian detective fiction," Victorian Literature and Culture 41.3 (Fall 2013) pp. 527-545.

 - "Horace Dorrington, criminal detective: investigating the re-emergence of the rogue in Arthur Morrison's The Dorrington Deed-Box" (1897) Clues: A Journal of Detection 28.2 (Autumn 2010) pp. 7-18.